 •You must have a Security Controls Cloud account

 •The target machine must have Internet access

-•The Security Controls console must be registered with Protect Cloud (Tools > Options > Protect Cloud Sync)
+•The Security Controls console must be registered with Security Controls Cloud (Tools > Options > Security Controls Cloud sync)

-•There must be at least one policy that is configured to allow synchronization with Protect Cloud (see the Sync with Protect Cloud check box on the agent policy General Settings tab)
+•There must be at least one policy that is configured to allow synchronization with Security Controls Cloud (see the Sync with Security Controls Cloud check box on the agent policy General Settings tab)

 •You cannot install a cloud-based agent on a Ivanti Security Controls console machine

 •Each user that installs an agent must have administrator access on their target machine

 The STPlatformUpdater.exe allows command-line execution so install can be scripted and delivered in a number of different ways.
 The command-line options are all detailed in the Creating and Using a Manual Installation Script topic.
 Delivery of the STPlatformUpdater.exe and execution using a command-line can be performed in a number of different ways quickly and easily.
 The problem here typically is how many agent policies need to be rolled out.
 Each policy means a different script and then sorting out which machines get what can be more difficult.

 The ability to push the agent from the Ivanti Security Controls console is nice to have, but if you are pushing the agent to 1000 machines in a machine group that is setup by an IP range, and if you hit 90% of the targets the first time through, what do you do with the remaining 10%?
 Using Ivanti Security Controls custom patch feature we can scan the same group and detect if the agent is installed and only install on machines it is not installed on.
 This can be helpful in many ways.
 Every few weeks or months an additional scan can be run to pick up machines that may have slipped through the build process and not received an agent.